jeremyzhangsq/ct-18-19/README.md

 66.6% of the mark will be determined by the visible scoreboard tests and 33.3% will be determined by the hidden tests and 10% by the test coverage.
 The mark will directly be proportial to the number of passed tests (no negative point).

+# Tests #

+Although we do not mark you on the tests you will create for testing your own compiler, we do ask you to add all the tests you used into the `tests` folder of your repository.
+If we find students that do not have any tests (or very few), and they managed to pass most of our tests, this will raise suspicion that this might be a case of academic misconduct.
+Also make sure that you do not share your tests as they should be written by yourself alone (we will run plagiarism detection software on all the code, including the tests, that is in your repository).

 # Setup #

+## Register your student id and name

+First, we will need you fill up [this google form](https://docs.google.com/forms/d/e/1FAIpQLSeAj5JKrglJ0AuHD8uvIZc3syErIzuypaNNHlOD47vZi14sPA/viewform) in order for us to register you for the automarking.
+If you are not registered, we won't be able to mark you.
+Also please make sure to keep `ct-18-19` as your repository name, otherwise autmarking will fail.

 ## GitLab ##
 We will rely on gitlab and it is mandatory to use it for this coursework.
 GitLab is an online repository that can be used with the git control revision system.
 The university runs a GitLab hosting service, and all students are provided with an account.
 The username is your univeristy id number (sXXXXXXX) and your password is the EASE.
+Please make sure to use your university id when login on the University gitlab, otherwise, we will be unable to automatically mark your coursework.

 Important: do not share your code and repository with anyone and keep your source code secret.
 If we identify that two students have identical portion of code, both will be considered to have cheated.